srafimdb/AtlasWorkshop/README.md

 To make the app work, you need to add your endpoints to `src/components/Home.js` (line 22) and `src/components/SearchBar/SearchBar.js` (line 15).

 When you save the files, the app should rebuild - you may need to refresh the browser window.

+## Final demo

+A quick demo of some of the features of Atlas Search (including the queries) using [Restaurant Finder](https://www.atlassearchrestaurants.com/).
+Code can be found [here](https://github.com/mongodb-developer/WhatsCooking).